 1. Minimized Employee Burnout

 PTO is a great solution for employee burnout.
 But how do you know that you or your employees need some PTO?
 A time clock software can help clue you in by alerting you when employees start logging an unusual amount of idle time.
-You may also notice that some employees are clocking in for less hours or working the same number of hours but delivering lower quality work.
+You may also notice that some employees are clocking in for fewer hours or working the same number of hours but delivering lower-quality work.

 These signs of burnout are universal.
 Once you notice a drop in your employees’ performance, it’s time to send them on paid leave.
 Let your employees blow off steam without fear of losing income.
 They’ve earned their time off.
 Your benefits will kick in once they return to work and their productivity skyrockets.
 After all, it’s been proven that PTO improves creativity and increases productivity.